TelStar

 With TelStar, approaching emergency vehicles will trigger an alert beacon at intersections well before drivers would notice traditional lights and sirens.
 Vehicles are equipped with a transmitter and intersections with a receiver.
 As vehicle transmitter signals come within range of intersection receivers, the alert beacon is activated, notifying all drivers of incoming emergency vehicles.

-This report provides a comprehensive analysis to support pitching the Telstar emergency vehicle intersection alert system to U.S. municipal and state governments.
-It covers existing similar technologies, the safety and financial case for Telstar, manufacturing and scalability considerations, regulatory/licensing requirements, and strategies for public awareness and adoption.
+This analysis outlines the need for Telstar emergency vehicle intersection alert systems to be implemented by U.S. municipal and state governments.
+It covers the safety and financial case for Telstar and strategies for public awareness and adoption.

 1. Existing Technologies for Emergency Vehicle Intersection Alerts

 Several technologies already aim to make intersections safer and more efficient for emergency vehicles.
 These include traditional traffic signal preemption systems and newer driver alert systems.
-Below is an overview of key existing solutions, their effectiveness, adoption, and limitations: (See PPT tables)
+Below is an overview of key existing solutions, their effectiveness, adoption, and limitations.

 Why Telstar Despite Other Systems?
 Telstar is envisioned not to replace these systems but to augment them.
 Traditional EVP focuses on giving emergency vehicles the right-of-way (green lights), and digital alerts reach connected drivers; Telstar’s flashing beacon would universally cue all drivers at an intersection to yield.
 This is especially valuable for drivers who might otherwise miss the siren or misunderstand where the emergency is coming from.
 By filling this gap, Telstar aims to further reduce collisions and improve response times in ways existing systems alone may not – effectively creating multiple layers of warning (digital notification, traffic signal changes, audible siren, and now a visible intersection strobe) to maximize safety.